 |4 & 5 July||Crystal Crown Hotel, Petaling Jaya|

 |5 & 6 Sept||Crystal Crown Hotel, Petaling Jaya|

 |13 & 14 Nov||Crystal Crown Hotel, Petaling Jaya|

 Letters of Credit

-Almost 70% of all manufacturers and traders use Letters of Credit, which they think is a safe method of payment in international trade.
-The truth is, Letters of Credit are fraught with risks!!!
-Letters of Credit can means sales & profit as well as BUSINESS CATASTROPHE!!!
-We have many documented cases of non-payment under Letter of Credit, which had happened in Malaysia!
-Ignorance can be costly!
+Almost 70% of all manufacturers and traders use Letters of Credit, which they think is a safe method of payment in International Trade.
+The truth is, Letter of Credit are fraught with risks!!
+Letters of Credit can mean sales & profit as well as BUSINESS CATASTROPHE!!
+We have many documented cases of non payment under Letter of Credit which had happened in Malaysia !
+Ignorance can be costl